DouglasBgs/mdl-ext/src/collapsible/readme.md

 # Collapsible
-A WAI-ARIA friendly collapsible component/widget with roles, attributes and behavior in accordance with the guidelines given in
+A WAI-ARIA friendly collapsible component/widget with state, roles, attributes and behavior in accordance with the guidelines given in
 [Using the WAI-ARIA aria-expanded state to mark expandable and collapsible regions](https://www.w3.org/WAI/GL/wiki/Using_the_WAI-ARIA_aria-expanded_state_to_mark_expandable_and_collapsible_regions).

 ## Introdction
 The collapsible acts as a "pluggable" component.
-You can make virtually any HTML element collapsible by adding two classes, `mdlext-collapsible` and `mdlext-collapsible-region`.
+You can make virtually any HTML element collapsible by adding two classes, `mdlext-js-collapsible` and `mdlext-collapsible-region`.
 The collapsible component uses the [aria-controls](https://www.w3.org/TR/wai-aria/states_and_properties#aria-controls) property to hold a list of one or more collapsible regions.
 The